 The Maui mission parish has grown over the past year of 2021 during the coronavirus pandemic -- thanks be to the Lord!
 There are a number of ministries that can be inaugurated within the parish to help our little parish to continue to grow.
-We welcome you to learn about and consider joining some of the ministries available at the Maui Greek Orthodox Christian Mission.
-For example, we now have enough little children in the parish that we are in need of a Sunday School teacher!
-There are many great ways to get involved.
+We welcome you to learn about and consider joining some of our ministries.

 The Parish Council is composed of faithful men and woman who are dedicated Orthodox Christians and who sacrifice their time, talents, and resources for the Church.
 We represent the parish, as clergy and laity together, and seek to fulfill the mission ascribed to us by our Lord and Savior Jesus Christ.

 The Church School program fosters spiritual learning through age-appropriate lessons, which may include an introduction to church feasts, fasts and liturgical practices, prayers, Bible stories, crafts and projects, and liturgical songs.